persteenolsen/spring-boot-3-mvc-security-starter-one/README.md

 - Run the Web App locally at 8080

-- Open command Promt and run: curl http://localhost:8080/demo/add -d name=Second -d email=test@test.com
+- Open command Promt and run: curl http://localhost:8080/demo/add -d name=Hans -d email=hans@test.com

 # Things yet to be done for improvements

-- Create a Service Folder acording to the MVC patterns
 - Prepare the Web Applications to be deployed to Azure App Service using Java 17 and Tomcat 10.1